-For the price, the Garmin Forerunner 245 offers quite a lot of features for both athletes and casual users alike.
-For runners who would like to use it to get better at running, the Garmin Coach compatibility will come in handy and they will also appreciate the updated Elevate heart rate sensor and the quick GPS chip.
+For the price, the Garmin Forerunner 245 offers many features for both diehard athletes and everyday runners alike.
+The Garmin Coach compatibility will come in handy for beginner runners, and they will also appreciate the updated Elevate heart rate sensor and the quick GPS chip.
 The Forerunner 245 is also capable of estimating VO2 max levels and training status too.

 Should you buy the Forerunner 245 if you own a Forerunner 235?
 Our recommendation is yes, you should, as the Forerunner 245 has been significantly improved since the release of its predecessor.
 The Garmin Forerunner 235 is still a decent running watch but the hardware improvements in the Forerunner 245 have made it the must-have running watch for people running in 2020.